Butterflies & Moths |

 Walks | Environment | Schools | Local notes | Links | Supporters

 Events | News | Newsletter | Newsgroup | Downloads | Contacts | Members

 Birds in Earley

 Preparing for the WinterWhat can you do to help the birds who visit your garden to get through the coming months.
-The RSPB have issued a Seven Point Plan that will help you help the birds in your garden through the winter.
+In 2005 the RSPB issued a Seven Point Plan that will help you help the birds in your garden through the winter.
 The plan was issued by the RSPB public affairs department and has been reproduced here.